 Barking up the wrong tree

 Moment of honesty.
-All these actions are incorrect in the Scrum world, but we are not working in ideal Scrum world.
+All these actions are incorrect in the Scrum world, but we are not working in the ideal Scrum world.
 Sometimes these actions need to be performed by Scrum Master.
 There are numerous reasons why this happens.
 Sometimes the reason is simple.
 The team is new and not experienced, and there are more important issues to solve, and these topics need to be left alone – for now!
 Scrum Master always should have a plan for how to get rid of these responsibilities and pass them to the proper role.
 Scrum Master supports the team on the topic temporary.
-The different issue is more critical at the moment and at the same time, it is transparent to everyone that it will change.
+The different issue is if it is transparent to everyone that it will change.
 Everyone should understand, it is not Scrum Master’s role to manage board or to take the wheel during the review.

 Long story short